zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 ### AWS

 {% hint style="warning" %}
 Currently, the stack wizard only works on AWS.
-We are working on supporting GCP and Azure as well.
+We are working on bringing support to GCP and Azure as well.
 Stay in touch for further updates.
 {% endhint %}

 {% endtab %}